 In what ways do commercial motor vehicle drivers cause accidents?

 Commercial truck drivers may not have enough training in driving skills or safety.
 They are often motivated by compensation systems that reward longer driving hours and faster speeds.
-They may also be driving under pressure from the company to meet an unrealistic schedule, resulting in driver fatigue.
+Drivers may also be under pressure from the company to meet an unrealistic schedule, resulting in driver fatigue.
 According to a study published by the National Highway Traffic Safety Administration, a number of factors, including the following, contribute to accidents involving large commercial trucks:

-- Traveling too fast for conditions,
+- Traveling too fast for conditions;

-- Cargo shifts,
+- Cargo shifts;

-- Driver loss of control, and
+- Driver loss of control; and

 - Poor road conditions.